 But with the number of people in the woods that have a cell phone, you would think that there would be a whole lot of pictures of these floating around if it was true.

-And he and his dad, his grandpa, and his brother went up to a location in Great Smoky Mountains National Park called Spence Field.
+Dennis was a six-year-old boy, and he and his dad, his grandpa and his brother, went up to a location in Great Smoky Mountains National Park called Spence Field.

-It was Father's Day in the early 60s and they were camping out and during the day the kids and the grandpa and the dad were playing and having fun.
+It was Father's Day in the early 60s, and they were camping out, and during the day, the kids and the grandpa and the dad were playing and having fun.

 And he said, absolutely, this is great.

-And the other man leans down and introduces himself, and his last name was Martin as well.
+And the other man leans down and introduces himself, and his last name was Martin as well, which is quite a coincidence.

 And the kids start playing together, and they decide they're going to play hide and seek.